mother-of-all-self-hosting/ansible-role-immich-kiosk/docs/configuring-immich-kiosk.md

 ## Usage

-After running the command for installation, Immich Kiosk becomes available at the specified hostname like `https://example.com`.
+After running the command for installation, Immich Kiosk becomes available internally to other services on the same network.
+If the service is exposed to the internet, it becomes available at the specified hostname like `https://example.com`.

-To get started, open the URL with a web browser or devices.
-Refer to [the documentation](https://docs.immichkiosk.app/guides/digital-picture-frame-immich-kiosk-old-tablet/) and other pages for guides to display pictures on them.
+To get started, refer to [the documentation](https://docs.immichkiosk.app/guides/digital-picture-frame-immich-kiosk-old-tablet/) and other pages for guides about how to display pictures on devices.

 ## Troubleshooting